zuomuniao/awesome-nodejs/README.md

 * [should.js](https://github.com/visionmedia/should.js) - BDD style assertions for node.js -- test framework agnostic.
 * [chai](https://github.com/chaijs/chai) - BDD / TDD assertion framework for node.js and the browser that can be paired with any testing framework.
 * [sinon](http://sinonjs.org/) - Standalone test spies, stubs and mocks for JavaScript.

+## Miscellaneous

+*Miscellaneous Tools which doesn't fit to the other categories.*

+* [Github Linker](https://chrome.google.com/webstore/detail/github-linker/jlmafbaeoofdegohdhinkhilhclaklkp) - Chrome extension that linkifies dependencies in package.json on GitHub.

 # Other Awesome Lists
 Other amazingly awesome lists can be found in the [awesome-awesome](https://github.com/emijrp/awesome-awesome) and [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) projects.